-- 57B.
-(1) If the service of a foreign domestic servant is terminated- - (a) by the employer; - (b) by the foreign domestic servant; - (c) upon the expiry of the employment pass issued by the Immigration Department of Malaysia to the foreign domestic servant; or - (d) by the repatriation or deportation of the foreign domestic servant,
+- (a) by the employer; - (b) by the foreign domestic employee; - (c) upon the expiry of the employment pass issued by the Immigration Department of Malaysia to the foreign domestic employee; or - (d) by the repatriation or deportation of the foreign domestic employee, the employer shall, within thirty days of the termination of service, inform the Director General of the termination in a manner as may be determined by the Director General.

-- (2) For the purpose of paragraph (1)(b), the termination of service by a foreign domestic servant includes the act of the foreign domestic servant absconding from his place of employment. - (3) An employer who contravenes subsection (1) commits an offence and shall, on conviction, be liable to a fine not exceeding ten thousand ringgit.
+- (2) For the purpose of paragraph (1)(b), the termination of service by a foreign domestic employee includes the act of the foreign domestic employee absconding from his place of employment. - (3) An employer who contravenes subsection (1) commits an offence and shall, on conviction, be liable to a fine not exceeding fifty thousand ringgit.